facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.X/SelphID_Component.md

 git@github.com:facephi-clienters/SDK-SdkPackage-SPM.git
 ```

-- To install the Selphid component, it must be included in the project modules:
+- To install the SelphID component, it must be included in the project modules:

 ```
 //HTTPS